 - 7.3 Planning is the key tool through which the most sustainable patterns of land use can be achieved.
 This means that, in taking decisions on the location of developments, which generate large number of vehicle journeys, factors such as proximity to other related land uses and whether a site is dependent on access by car should be considered.
 The siting of major developments can have a bearing on local traffic growth for many years to come and, wherever possible, employment, recreational and other uses with a wide catchment area will need to be located in areas with the best links to good public transport. - 7.4 The Council acknowledges that there is no single solution to the problem of congestion.
-However, there is likely to be limited scope for major, trip generating commercial development outside of (1) the identified Transport Development Areas' and associated transport corridors in Borehamwood and Potters Bar (2) town centres identified in the retail hierarchy or (3) the designated Employment Area on Shenley Road, Borehamwood - unless new or improved public transport, pedestrian and cycle routes can be created or funded and the local environment can accommodate such development.
-Major trip generating developments are considered to be those creating over 2,500 sg m of new / additional office, retail or leisure floorspace, have a site area of one hectare or greater, or requiring more than 150 car parking spaces.
+However, there is likely to be limited scope for major, trip generating commercial development outside of (1) the identified 'Transport Development Areas' in Borehamwood and Potters Bar (2) town centres identified in the retail hierarchy or (3) the designated Employment Area on Shenley Road, Borehamwood - unless new or improved public transport, pedestrian and cycle routes can be created or funded and the local environment can accommodate such development.
+Major trip generating developments are considered in Policy CS24.